matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/solidity.md

 - If a Solidity library can be inlined (i.e. it only contains `private` or `internal` methods), it can be used without any additional configuration.
-- However, if a library contains at least one `public` or `external` method, it's non-inlinable and its address needs to be passed explicitly to the compiler.
+- However, if a library contains at least one `public` or `external` method, it cannot be inlined and its address needs to be passed explicitly to the compiler.
 You can learn more about [how to compile non-inlineable libraries in this section of the docs](../../api/hardhat/compiling-libraries.md).